 Business transformation, for most companies, has moved beyond optional to expected.
 We share four OCM points to consider before diving into your next company-wide change.

-Business is in a constant state of transformational change right now, and this appears to be the new normal.
-Sped up as a result of COVID-19, companies are now rapidly changing how they work by either entirely investing in and embracing the benefits of cloud technology and or embracing new hybrid work approaches at an unprecedented rate.
+Business is in a constant state of transformational change right now, and this state appears to be here to stay.
+Companies are now rapidly changing how they work by investing in and embracing the benefits of cloud technology and new hybrid work approaches at an unprecedented rate.

 Organizations that were previously skeptical of working from the cloud now realize the cloud is their future, whether they planned for it or not.
 The virtual or hybrid working model completely upended the traditional model of in-person working and is likely to be the standard for many organizations moving forward.